THFlowers/thesaurus_classifier/README.md

 > ./classify term_frequencies.json doc_frequencies.json message.txt

+### classify_gui.py

+Tkinter based gui equivalent to classify.py.
+Must run in project directory.
+Can load term/doc frequency files generated from make_model, or generate from scratch.
+WordSimDB doesn't work (due to SQLite3 and threading incompatibilities), but Raw and Word2VecSE options can be used.

 # TODO
 * Find better hosting solution
 * Project goals and results summary on this page